 - ½ tablespoon canola oil or olive oil

 - 1 pound boneless, skinless chicken breasts or thighs cut into 1 inch chunks

 - 2 teaspoons orange zest ~the zest of one large navel orange

 - 1 tablespoon cornstarch

-- Turn your Instant Pot to saute.
-Once it reads "HOT," add in 1/2 -1 tablespoon oil and let heat for 1 minute.
+- Turn the Instant Pot to saute, add in the oil, and let heat for 1-2 minutes.

-- Serve with steamed rice, cauliflower rice and scallions if desired.
+- Serve with steamed rice or cauliflower rice.